System-Siliconhm/announcements/announcements.md

 ### Coming Soon
-Booking Revision Feed will have a 30 Minute window to ack bookings, email will be sent if any unacked.
+Booking Revision Feed will have a 30 Minute window as default to ack bookings (Option up to to 12 hours), email will be sent if any unacked after 30 mins.
 Booking page will be updated to show ack status of bookings and you can sort by ack status.
 If you ack latest revision all prior revisions will be acked also.
 Please get in touch with us if these changes affect you, or you have any questions.

 ### Nov Update 🚀 (24th Nov 2021)